lrspeiser/sigmagravity/docs/PDF_GENERATION.md

 ### Manual LaTeX Edits

-You can edit `sigmagravity_paper.tex` directly after generation, but changes will be overwritten on next rebuild.
+You can edit `docs/sigmagravity_paper.tex` directly after generation, but changes will be overwritten on next rebuild.
 For persistent changes, either:
 1. Modify `README.md` (preferred — single source of truth)
 2. Modify the conversion logic in `scripts/md_to_latex.py`